StevenBlack/vocab/million-dollar-words.md

 ### crepuscular
 Lit by twilight; dusky.
 Though it has an ugly sound, the word usually evokes a faintly romantic darkness, such as "the mountains crepuscular in the setting sun."
 The lighting in certain dim restaurants is crepuscular.
-Pronounced CREH- PUSSK-U-LAR.

 ### crinoline